Lina Morgan

-María de los Ángeles López Segovia OAXS MML (20 March 1937 – 19 August 2015), better known as Lina Morgan, was a Spanish film, theater, radio, revue and television actress and vedette.
+María de los Ángeles López Segovia OAXS (20 March 1937 – 19 August 2015), better known as Lina Morgan, was a Spanish film, theater, radio, revue and television actress and vedette.
 Throughout her career, she stood out for playing mostly comic roles and those related to popular genres such as the Spanish revue and musical comedy.
 She was also the theater impresario and owner of the Teatro La Latina in Madrid.

 Morgan received many accolades throughout her career in film, stage and television spanning near six decades.
 She was also the recipient of many honors.
 The Government of Spain honored her with the Gold Medal of Merit in Labour in 1984, the Gold Medal of Merit in the Fine Arts in 1999 and with the Grand Cross of the Civil Order of Alfonso X, the Wise in 2015 posthumously.

 Biography

 Morgan was born to Emilio López Roldán and Julia Segovia García, and was their fourth child.
 When she was sixteen, Morgan began working as a showgirl.
 She received her first major role in 1956 with the movie Mujeres or Diosas, replacing actress Mercedes Llofriu.
 It was during this time that she adopted her screen name of "Lina Morgan".

 She was also the theater impresario of the Teatro La Latina in Madrid from 1978 to 2010, first renting the theater and since 1983 owning it.